briandfoy/briandfoy.github.io/_drafts/2005-05-11-how-do-you-master-perl.md

 ---
 layout: post
-title: how do you master perl?
+title: How do you master Perl?
-categories:
+categories: opinion
-tags:
+tags: perl
 stopwords:
 last_modified:
 ---